-Opinion: My partner is 33 years older than me – but I’d still have his children
+Opinion: Robert De Niro too old to be a dad again?
+That’s raging bull

 Time is short for all of us.
 All the time in the world with Michael would never be enough, even more so if we had a family together.
 Time is fickle, it’s fleeting, and it’s never in abundance despite how badly you want it to be.

-Parenthood isn’t something you have to do in your 20s and early 30s – Naomi Campbell showed us that when she became a mother at 50.
+Parenthood isn’t something you have to do in your twenties and early thirties – Naomi Campbell showed us that when she became a mother at 50.
 We’re much more in tune with our wants and needs as we get older.
-We understand life in a way that we only wished we’d understood when we stumbled through our 20s, fooled into believing it was the peak of adulthood.
+We understand life in a way that we only wished we’d understood when we stumbled through our twenties, fooled into believing it was the peak of adulthood.

 Life isn’t, and shouldn’t, be determined by an outdated societal rule.
-“Don’t have sex outside of marriage”, “don’t have children when you’re over 30”, “work until you die” – those choices shouldn’t be decided by the masses, they’re for us and us alone.
+“Don’t have sex outside of marriage”, “don’t have children when you’re over 30”, “work until you die” – those choices shouldn’t be subject to the moralising of others, they’re for us and us alone.
 If you want to adhere to these socially imposed set of deadlines, so be it.
 But equally, those who don’t follow it shouldn’t be condemned.

-I don’t know if Robert De Niro is a good father, I know little about him besides his career.
-What I do know, though, is that it’s none of our business about whether he chooses to have children now he’s nearing 80.
+I don’t know if De Niro is a good father at 80 years old.
+It makes you think.
+Will he be around to hug and hold that child, to shepherd them through their teens and listen to their heartaches as they find their way in the world?
+I often read of the Hollywood elite pinning their hopes on billionaire-funded medical miracles in the field of age reversal treatments, but I think even a legend like De Niro may find immortality a stretch.

-As long as that child is wanted and loved, whatever amount of time it has with its father is immaterial.
+What I do know, though, is that as long as that child is wanted and loved, whatever amount of time it has with its father is immaterial.
 And while they enjoy time spent as a family, too many of us are wasting our own precious time scrutinising others.

 Join our commenting forum